ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

 ### Importing and Replication

-Note that if you have either the replication bundle or the periodic backup bundle active on a database, it is recommended that you'll filter out the following documents when doing an import: `Raven/Replication/Destinations`, `Raven/Replication/VersionHilo`, `Raven/Backup/Periodic/Setup`, `Raven/Backup/Periodic/Status`.
+Note that if you have either the replication bundle or the periodic export bundle active on a database, it is recommended that you'll filter out the following documents when doing an import: `Raven/Replication/Destinations`, `Raven/Replication/VersionHilo`, `Raven/Backup/Periodic/Setup`, `Raven/Backup/Periodic/Status`.
 This can be done using the following command:

 {CODE-BLOCK:plain}